seasonyao/Automatic_Prompt_Optimization_Physician_Prompting/README.md

 1. Go to the file at `src/APO_Medical_Prompting/APO_Medical_Prompting.ipynb`.
 2. Input your OpenAI API key in cell 3.
 3. The default data is loaded in cell 4.
-If you would like to load different data, load the files in `src/APO_Medical_Prompting/data` and make sure they have the same column names and types of data as the current CSV files.
+If you would like to load different data, load the files in the `data` directory and make sure they have the same column names and types of data as the current CSV files.
 4. Uncomment the line of code for the particular SOAP section you would like to generate a prompt for in cell 5.
 Make sure only one section is uncommented during a run.
 5. In the last cell, you can change the `train_loop()` function arguments such as `EPOCH`, `steps_per_epoch`, `bsz` (batch size), etc.
 6. Run all the cells.
 This will take time, depending on factors such as the parameters from step 5.
 The final prompt should be in the output below the last cell.